makandra/gemika/README.md

 ## Add development instructions to your README

 Your README should contain instructions how to run tests before making a PR.
-You might also want to educate future contributors about the existence of your test matrix, and how to use it.

-We recommend to add a section like the following to your `README.md`:
+We recommend to add a section like the one below to your `README.md`:

 ```markdown
 ## Development